YongLipTeh/hangman/README.md

 - The player wins if they can uncover all the alphabets and guess the word.
 - The player loses if they run out of life.
 ### Gameplay
-- The player will guess a single letter, there is not limit of how many letters they can guess, but they are limited by the amount of life they have.
+- The player will guess a single letter, there is no limit how many letters they can guess, but they are limited by the amount of life they have.
 - If the player has already guessed the letter, it doesn't count.
 The player continues with the next letter.
 - If any of the input matches the underscore, the underscores will be replace with that letter, the play continues.
-- If none of the undersocres represent the letter, the player uses up one of its wrong guesses.
+- If none of the undersocres represent the letter, the player uses up one of its lifes.
 ### Status
 - The player will be shown how many lifes they have left (represented by '+').
 - The player will be shown which letter they have guessed incorectly.